 The application of pesticides is best performed by a trained professional.
 The misapplication of pesticides will quickly result in breeding pesticide resistant pests, which will make controlling them more difficult.
 In apartment buildings, control measures should be applied throughout the building in order to achieve effective control.
 If only a single unit in an apartment building is treated with pesticides, then cockroaches will be driven to other parts of the building.
 Holes and cracks in walls, floors, ceilings, and around pipes should be sealed to prevent cockroaches from migrating from one part of a building to another.

-The Health District regulates cockroach infestations within rental properties under Public Health Nuisance Regulation 2-93, Section 7D.
-In cases where cockroach infestations have been found within a rental property the Health District can order the property owner to initiate control measures.
+Clermont County Public Health regulates cockroach infestations within rental properties under Public Health Nuisance Regulation 2-93, Section 7D.
+In cases where cockroach infestations have been found within a rental property Public Health can order the property owner to initiate control measures.